-Homemade mayo has all the thick, creamy attributes of store bought, but it also has flavor, a delicious balance of sweetness and piquancy.
+Homemade mayonnaise is about a zillion times better than store bought—with real flavor and a delicious balance of sweetness and piquancy.
 Better still, that flavor can be heightened, depending on what kind of oil you use, what kind of acid you use, and if you choose to add other enhancers.
-Here, we’re using Meyer lemon juice as our acid and enhancing with garlic.
+Here, we’re using Meyer lemon juice as our acid and, optionally, enhancing with garlic.
 (Technically, the addition of garlic makes it aioli.)

 The resulting sauce is great with fish, as a sandwich spread, and even alongside french fries.
-(Need more inspiration to make homemade mayo?
+(Need more inspiration to make homemade mayonnaise?
 Read this post.)

 Makes about 1 cup